aarron-lee/LegionGoRemapper/README.md

 # Troubleshooting / Frequently Asked Questions

+## LED management seems to work temporarily

+If you are using HHD for your controller, it has it's own LED management that overwrites this plugin.

+Disable the LED management in HHD if you want to use LEDs via LegionGoRemapper instead.

 ## Can I set RGB LEDs separately between the Left and Right LEDs?

 Due to a controller firmware update, Lenovo disabled the ability to set the LEDs separately.

-If you are on the latest firmware, The plugin will update both LEDs.
+If you are on the latest firmware, the plugin will update both LEDs.

 # Attribution